software-assignments-spring2022/final-project-mentorme/CONTRIBUTING.md

 - Team will conduct project planning and logistic discussion through a discord channel set up on the class server.
 - Team members will discuss User Stories to be implemented on the following Sprint cycle.
 - Any new User Story or the removal of features can be mentioned in the chat at any time, but will only be discussed during the Sprint planning meeting.
-- New features should be completed on a separate banch and please send a pull request for merge.
+- New features should be completed on a separate branch and please send a pull request for merge.
 - To avoid merge hell, members should text the chat and notify the whole group that a new code was pushed to the main.
 - Pull requests without a corresponding issue are unaccepted.